Welcome and thanks for visiting...

 --A virtual bake sale has a modern flair.
 Post a bake sale menu that interested parties can browse.
 As their donations come in, your bakers will ship them the goods.
 The menu itself should have the bake sale classics, but rule out or alter any items that won’t ship well.
 The virtual bake sale can be ongoing too if your bakers agree.

 --In a virtual foot race, everything stays the same except the racecourse.
 Participants are still encouraged to crowdfund ahead of time and secure pledges.
-Racers still pay a registration fee and get event t-shirts (mailed, instead of picking up).
+Racers still pay a registration fee and get event t-shirts (mailed, instead of picked up).
 Competitors cover the same distance.
 It just happens in dozens of parts of the country.
 After they have gone the distance, runners report their times.
 Runners are held to an honor system for telling the truth about their race times.

 Participants are still encouraged to crowdfund ahead of time and secure pledges.
-Racers still pay a registration fee and get event t-shirts (mailed, instead of picking up).
+Racers still pay a registration fee and get event t-shirts (mailed, instead of picked up).
 Competitors cover the same distance.
 It just happens in dozens of parts of the country.

 After they have gone the distance, runners report their times.
 Runners are held to an honor system for telling the truth about their race times.